frankshearar/Home/Converting-a-csproj-from-package.config-to-project.json.md

         }
     }
 ```

+Note: I added the Newtonsoft.json dependency, it can be added through editing the file, and relying on intellisense from the editor, or by using the standard nuget user interface.

+The runtimes section is important for console apps, or anything that needs to deploy dlls to the output folder.
+It tells msbuild to copy windows dlls from the package to the output folder after build.

 * Reload the solution (there is currently a bug where switching from packages.config to project.json requires a reload of the project).

 * Build or restore packages (Right Click on the Solution level).